 The Architecture of EML-CTS is premised on distinct physical systems being able to interoperate by coordinating their production and consumption of energy irrespective of their ownership, motivations, or internal mechanisms.
 This specification defines messages and interactions of that interoperation.

 CTS tenders and transactions can be used to express FSGIM load requests.
-CTS 1.0 uses single-interval Streams to express single-interval tenders in anticipation of the possible use of Streams in FSGIM-conformant communications.
+CTS 1.0 uses single-interval [Streams] to express single-interval tenders in anticipation of possible future use of Streams in FSGIM-conformant communications.

 Overview of Common Transactive Services